microbial-pangenomes-lab/panfeed/README.md

 # Documentation
-To start with panfeed, simply copy the two scripts (main.py and panfeed_modules.py) into the folder, containing the GFF files and the output files from panaroo.
-Then enter the command above (with your specific file names etc.).
-The output comes in the form of 3 TSV files, which contain information on the k-mers from strains of interest, hashed patterns to patterns and k-mers to hashed patterns.

 	-g --gff
 Directory which contains all the GFF files.
 They must also contain the genome sequence and should be named the same as the panaroo .csv-header